As an Amazon Associate I earn from qualifying purchases. See Full Disclosure Here

 Fractionated or virgin coconut oil, grapeseed oil, sweet almond oil, and olive oil are all excellent carrier oils for skin scrubs.
 Make sure to use only cold-pressed, organic oil for your homemade sugar scrubs.
 Regular cooking oils are refined in a way the removes some of their cosmetic benefits.
 Besides, they are often too heavy and will your skin looking dull and gluggy.

-Fractionated or virgin coconut oil is my first choice for using in homemade sugar scrubs for the face.
+Fractionated coconut oil is my first choice for using in homemade sugar scrubs for the face.
 The oil is light enough that it moisturizes the skin without clogging the pores.
 It is also packed with antioxidants and also has anti-fungal properties, both of which are essential for supporting the skin.

 Grapeseed oil is right up there with virgin coconut oil for use in sugar scrubs.
 It is a very light oil that gets absorbed into the skin quickly so it does not clog the pores.
 This makes it the best carrier oil for face sugar scrubs.
 The oil is also rich in antioxidants that are beneficial for the skin.